kahvilei/Summoner-Tracker/README.md

 # Summoner Tracker 😎
 *by Katie*

 This is a very incomplete WP plugin that tracks LOL summoners.
-Requires your own riot-provided API key, which can be added in Summoner Tracker Settings in the admin settings panel. very buggy. enjoy 🐛
+Requires your own riot-provided API key, which can be added in Summoner Tracker Settings in the admin settings panel. very buggy, but essentailly works as stands. enjoy 🐛

 ## Current features